Case study

 using Plots

-histogram(colrec.age./365.241, label="Age"),
+plot(histogram(colrec.age./365.241, label="Age"),

-histogram(colrec.time./365.241, label="Follow-up time")
+histogram(colrec.time./365.241, label="Follow-up time"))

-The graph above show us that although it has a wide range of patients within all age groups, it is mostly centered around older adults and elderly, with the majority of the patients being between 60 and 80 years old.
+The graph above show us that although the dataset has a wide range of patients within all age groups, it is mostly centered around older adults and elderly, with the majority of the patients being between $60$ and $80$ years old.
+Looking at the second graph that details the distribution of the follow-up times.
+We notice there that the values quickly drop.
+Unfortunately, this is a common theme in cancer studies.

 Let's take a look at the sex